mulesoft/osprey/README.md

 #### Option A (Recommended)

-1. Scaffold an aplication by using the [Osprey-CLI](https://github.com/mulesoft/osprey-cli).
+1. Scaffold a new application by using the [Osprey-CLI](https://github.com/mulesoft/osprey-cli).
+You'll define an `[output folder]` there.
 2. Check the resulting directories structure.
 ```
  [output folder]